Mind the Web: The Security of Web Use Agents: Threat Model

 \section{Threat Model}

-We assume a remote attacker who cannot directly compromise the agent's code or the user task, but can influence it through manipulated web content.
-The adversary cannot execute arbitrary code or hijack browser sessions but can inject or modify visible content that the agent processes, including: a) posting public comments or reviews on legitimate websites; b) injecting advertisements or third-party content via ad networks; or, c) manipulating user-generated data such as forum posts, emails, or shared documents.
+We assume a remote attacker who cannot directly compromise the agent's code or the user task.
+The adversary can not execute arbitrary code or hijack browser sessions but can inject or modify visible content that the agent processes, including: a) posting public comments or reviews on legitimate websites; b) injecting advertisements or third-party content via ad networks; or, c) manipulating user-generated data such as posts, emails, or shared documents.

 We make the following key assumptions about the environment and architecture of the web-use agents: